FAQ for Online Only auctions - click here

 Bidding in the auction room is really quite simple and nothing to fear.
 You can simply raise your hand or your bidding card, or you may prefer to call out your bid.
 The auctioneer also accepts many commonly used hand signals and he will describe these in the introduction at the beginning of the auction.
 The auction is a relaxed process and if there’s any doubt, we will always ask you to confirm whether your bid is intentional.
 Our auctioneers have many years’ experience and at First State Auctions we like to keep things fun and accessible for all.

 Some items may have reserves.
-If there is a reserve, it will always be less than the price guide (auction estimates).
+If there is a reserve, it will always be less than or equal to the price guide (auction estimates).
 Reserves are confidential between the vendor and auctioneer.

 Yes, it is.
 A tax invoice is issued with your purchase, and people travelling overseas from Australia may be able to reclaim the GST on the items purchased subject to Australian Customs regulations.
 GST on the buyer’s premium may not be eligible for a customs refund.